Houston hires Tulane coach Willie Fritz to replace the fired Dana Holgorsen

 Fritz ranks fifth in the nation among active FBS coaches with 208 career victories.
 Tulane’s 23 wins since the start of the 2022 season are fourth-most in the country and the team’s 15 conference wins are fifth in the nation during that span.

-He went 54-47 in his tenure at Tulane, highlighted by last season’s 12-2 record.
+He went 54-47 in his tenure at Tulane, highlighted by last season’s 12-2 record, culminating with a stunning comeback victory over USC in the Cotton Bowl.

+When he took over at Tulane in 2016, the Green Wave had appeared in just two bowl games since 1999, winning one.
+He led Tulane to three consecutive bowl games from 2018-2020, winning two.
+In 2021, with his team displaced to Birmingham by Hurricane Ida and ravaged by injuries, Tulane went 2-10.
+But the following season, with Michael Pratt as his quarterback, Fritz orchestrated the greatest turnaround in the history of college football.
+Tulane is the only college football program to improve its victory total by 10 from one season to the next.

 Holgorsen was fired after Houston went 4-8 and 2-7 in the first season in Big 12 Conference play after leaving the AAC.